infracost/infracost-gh-action/README.md

-# Infracost GitHub action
+# Infracost GitHub Action

-This action runs [Infracost](https://infracost.io) against the master branch and the pull request whenever a Terraform file changes.
+This GitHub Action runs [Infracost](https://infracost.io) against the master branch and the pull request whenever a Terraform file changes.
 It automatically adds a pull request comment showing the cost estimate difference (similar to `git diff`) if a percentage threshold is crossed.

 <img src="screenshot.png" width=557 alt="Example screenshot" />

 ## Inputs

+Infracost can be run with different options depending on the use-case, please read the [usage methods](https://www.infracost.io/docs/#usage-methods) docs, which explains how the following inputs can be used.

 ### `tfjson`